cautiousadaptation/Drone-Route-Simulator/README.md

 The first step of using the simulator is the environment construction.
 The available elements are:

-- River, which the drone should not land on;
+- **River**, which the drone should not land on;
-- Hospital, which can be set by the user as the Source and Target hospitals of the flight;
+- **Hospital**, which can be set by the user as the Source and Target hospitals of the flight;
-- Antenna, which emits waves that cause a bad connection in the drones located in its adjacent blocks;
+- **Antenna**, which emits waves that cause a bad connection in the drones located in its adjacent blocks;
-- Drone, the main element that has its own properties, as described in the next steps.
+- **Drone**, the main element that has its own properties, as described in the next steps.

 This simulator provides two options for setting the environment: